Study Abroad and Exchange FAQs

 Applying to study at Macquarie

-This will depend on the type of agreement your homw institution has with Macquarie University.
+This depends on the type of agreement your home institution has with Macquarie University.

-Please make sure to check with your home institution to know whether you should submit an application for the Exchange program or for the Study Abroad program.
+Please check with your home institution to confirm whether you should apply for the Exchange program or the Study Abroad program.

 Find information on the step-by-step application process for: